 - No Built-in Alarm: What the WeMo NetCam lacks is an alarm, so it is never going to make a security camera, or a speaker so you can communicate, making it useless as a nanny cam.

 - Paid Cloud Service: Naturally, Belkin doesn’t just want to sell you a remote camera.
 Instead it wants to sell you a cloud service, so you can store your video off the phone.
-Belkin’s Cloud+ Premium Services comes with a complimentary 30-day subscription, but after that you’ll be paying a regular $10 monthly (or $100 annual) (For the latest prices and discounts, check here) fee to keep your video available, which is pretty essential if you want to use it as a security camera.
+Belkin’s Cloud+ Premium Services comes with a complimentary 30-day subscription, but after that you’ll be paying for a regular monthly (or annual) fee (for the latest prices and discounts, check here) to keep your video available, which is pretty essential if you want to use it as a security camera.

 Final Recommendation – Does the WeMo Camera Work as Advertised?